stacks-network/stacks-core/sip/sip-001-burn-election.md

 producing a block or fail to propagate a block during its tenure.

-However, there is a downside to this approach: it enables **selfish mining.**  A minority coalition of leaders can statistically gain more Stacks tokens than they are due from their burns by attempting to build a hidden fork of blocks, and releasing it once the honest majority comes within one block height difference of the hidden fork.
-This orphans the majority fork, causing them to lose their Stacks tokens.
+However, there is a downside to this approach: it enables **selfish mining.**  A minority coalition of leaders and users can statistically gain more Stacks tokens than they are due from their burns by attempting to build a hidden fork of blocks, and releasing it once the honest majority comes within one block height difference of the hidden fork.
+This orphans the majority fork, causing them to lose their Stacks tokens and re-build the majority fork.

 ## Seflish mining mitigation strategies